JakeDuke/Split-Strings/README.md

 ## Solution Process
 0. Codewars challenge
     ```
-    Complete the solution so that it reverses the string value passed into it.
+    Complete the solution so that it splits the string into pairs of two characters.
     ```
 1. Phrased as a function
     ```
-    Write a function that reverses the string value passed into it.
+    Write a function that splits the string into pairs of two characters.
     ```
 2. Define arguments and return value
     ```
-    Write a function that takes in a string and returns the string in reverse.
+    Write a function that takes in a string and returns the array of two characters elements.
     ```
 3. Convert that sentence into high-high level pseudocode.
     ```
     solution(string)
-        reverse the string
-        return reversed string
+        string to array
+        split the array
+        return array of two characters elements
     End solution
     ```
 4. Declare return value, isolate the challenging bit.